uesteibar/errol/README.md

   consume "another_queue", "another.*.key", Sample.AnotherConsumer
 end
 ```

+For the `@connection` attribute, you can pass anything that fits what the [amqp](https://hexdocs.pm/amqp/1.0.2/AMQP.Connection.html#open/1) hex expects on `AMQP.Connection.open/1`.

 At this point, the only thing you have to do is run `Sample.Wiring` as a _supervisor_ in your `application.ex` file: